UW Health expands nurse residency program amid national, state shortage

 “Before we had this nurse residency program, we were experiencing what everyone experienced around the country, where up to 60 percent of new graduate nurses left the profession in the first year,” McPhee said.
 “That’s a huge concern.”

 From 2016-’26, job growth for registered nurses will increase 15 percent from 2.9 million to 3.4 million nurses, according to Bureau of Labor Statistics.
-The bureau also projected that 203,700 will be needed each year to carry out new positions and replace retired nurses.
+The bureau also projected that 203,700 nurses will be needed each year to carry out new positions and replace retired nurses.

 At the same time, the American Association of Colleges of Nursing identified mitigating factors that led to the nurse shortage.